davetron5000/static-site-in-react/README.md

 CSS stuff is already working.

 And, since this "library" is just inlined code, you can change whatever you want.
 Have fun!

+## But I want to make markdown files that don't have the same URL is the HTML file in prod just like Jekyll

+Sorry, you can't.
+Just create files in whatever structure you wanted, named whatever you want, and that will be the URL.
+No transalating `2016-03-04` to `2016/03/04`.